Common Injuries Treated by Massage Therapists

 Treatment

-Massage therapy can play a significant role by helping to reduce headache frequency and intensity by relieving muscle tension, particularly in the neck, jaw, shoulders, and upper back.
-Techniques like deep tissue massage, dry needling, cupping, trigger point therapy can assist in reducing headaches.
+Massage therapy can reduce headache frequency and intensity by easing tension in the neck, shoulders, and upper back.
+Techniques such as trigger point therapy, cupping, and dry needling can help release tight muscles and restore balance.

 4. Sports Injuries